BradMyrick/contracts-1/README.md

-# Testing for Upgradeable Smart Contracts
+# Solidity Smart Contracts and Tests for TacVue

-This test set utilizes the OpenZeppelin `Upgradeable` contract standards to test if the contract is upgradeable and then deploys it.
+Contract suite with tests for tacvue.io

 tasks: